CanPacis/affixi/ReadMe.md

 makeComplete(base: string, isProperNoun: boolean = false) => string
 ```

 Returns the word base concatenated with the appropriate completion suffix for a given noun.
-If `isProperNoun` is true, the suffix is seperate with an apostrophe
+If `isProperNoun` is set to true, the suffix is seperated with an apostrophe.

 e.g:

 - Araba > Araba(n)ın > Arabanın
 - Onlar > Onların
 - Eller > Ellerin
+- Eller > Ellerin
+- Azerbaycan > Azerbaycan'ın (`isProperNoun = true`)

 #### getCaseSuffix